 In her article, “The Wonders of Nature: Honoring Children’s Way of Knowing,” Ruth Wilson, Ph.D., notes, “Early experiences with the natural world have also been positively linked with the sense of wonder.
 This way of knowing, if recognized and honored, can serve as a lifelong source of joy and enrichment, as well as an impetus, or motivation, for further learning.

 Sadly, the ability to experience the world…as a source of wonder tends to diminish over time.
 This seems to be especially true in Western cultures, where for the sake of objective understandings; children are encouraged to focus their learning on cognitive models, rather than on first-hand investigations of the natural environment.”

 As a parent, can you choose a learning outcome for your child that is more important than that “sense of wonder?”
 Even for an adult, wonder is so important in order to be a lifelong learner.

 As you make the choice of a preschool for your child, I hope that you will take some time to read a bit more on nature preschool values.
 Are these indoor/outdoor classrooms just the latest new kid on the block, or is there more to this trend?
 Which ways do you find best for children to learn?

 Fall is family photo time, as the holidays near and thoughts turn to cards, gifts, and updates.
 The Chicago Botanic Garden makes a beautiful background!

-No. 9: Outer Road Works great for: getting away from the crowd.
-On the outer road, between the Bernice E. Lavin Plant Evaluation Garden and Dixon Prairie, rows of trees make a nice background with a view to the grasses beyond.
+Works great for: getting away from the crowd.
+On the perimeter road, between the Bernice E. Lavin Plant Evaluation Garden and Dixon Prairie, rows of trees make a nice background with a view to the grasses beyond.